Intro to Cybersecurity in Healthcare (2 of 2),Plain & Simple

+Advances in technology have made the whole cybersecurity issue pretty complicated to understand, especially for the average healthcare worker.
 This class on cybersecurity is focused on the non healthcare professional who is just trying to get a familiarization on what cybersecurity is and how they can protect themselves, their organizations and their patients from harm.

 Boston Children's Hospital Case

 This course includes:

 Significant number of resources to do a deeper dive into his topic.

 WHO IS THE IDEAL STUDENT FOR THIS COURSE?